YatindraPabbati/Voting-App-Infrastructure-Automation/README.md

    - These files remain under their original license.
 No modifications to the source code license have been made.

 **Usage Note:**
 You are free to use the Ansible automation role as you like under MIT.
-When redistributing or modifying the Docker app itself, ensure you comply with Docker’s original license terms.
+When redistributing or modifying the Docker app itself, ensure you comply with Docker's original license terms.